 Hypoxia Monitoring at Cordell Bank

 Low oxygen water naturally occurs in the deep ocean but shallow intrusions of hypoxic (meaning “low oxygen”) water have been found in more shallow waters along the US west coast in recent years.
 Low dissolved oxygen levels were detected nearshore along the north central California coast for the first time in 2013 by Bodega Marine Lab researchers.
 Since 2014, CBNMS and BML have worked together to place sensors at Cordell Bank to monitor oxygen conditions at the bank.
 The bank is inhabited by a vibrant invertebrate and rockfish community which could be vulnerable to hypoxic conditions.
-Results from 2014 and 2015 showed that hypoxic or near-hypoxic conditions were recorded at times at the buoys but more research is needed to understand the extent and magnitude of the low oxygen conditions, and how they might affect the animals that live on the bank.
+Results from 2014-2016 showed that hypoxic or near-hypoxic conditions were recorded at times at the buoys but more research is needed to understand the extent and magnitude of the low oxygen conditions, and how they might affect the animals that live on the bank.
+See a summary report of hypoxia project in CBNMS.

 Deep Sea Coral Habitat Modeling